Rentap: Alliance with Sharif Masahor

 Luyoh, in anger over his brother Aji's death, went to Mukah and negotiated with Sharif Masahor.
 The Sharif was planning to rebel against the White Rajah, and promised to supply gunpowder to other rebels.
 Luyoh and his brother Nanang attempted to establish a stockade at the mouth of the Spak tributary, but it was attacked and demolished twice in a month by parties from the Betong fort.

 Luyoh and Nanang then joined Rentap at Sadok Hill.
-They brought with them a well-known cannon their father had obtained on a raid, called Bujang Timpang Berang (one-armed bachelor) as one of its handles had broken.
+They brought with them a well-known cannon their father had obtained on a raid, called Bujang Timpang Berang (Angry One-legged Bachelor) as one of its handles had broken.
 (This gun is on display at Fort Lily, Betong, Saribas.
 It is marked with the year "1515", and had belonged to the Dutch East India Company in Kalimantan, West Borneo.)

 Luyoh and Nanang built a stockade on a ridge below Rentap's fort on Sadok Hill.
 From there, the brothers and their followers together with Rentap's fighters supported Sharif Masahor's rebellion.

 In early February 1860, Masahor mounted an assault on Kuching (then Sarawak), the White Rajah's capital.
 He planned his approach by the Sarawak River, but Charles Brooke was able to ambush and destroy all of Masahor's ships.
 Rentap openly joined Masahor in his defence at Mukah and Igan until his defeat and deportation to Singapore in 1861.